Skip to main content

 Tips Before You Go

-• Confirm whether you need to fast.
-Lipid panels and glucose tests require 8–12 hours of fasting.
+• Confirm fasting requirements.
+Lipid and glucose tests need 8–12 hours fasting.
 CBC doesn't.
-Check before you schedule.
+Check first.

 • Bundle everything.
 One blood draw, multiple tests.
-Much easier than making two trips.
+Easier than two trips.

 • Go early.
-You're fasting from overnight anyway — morning is convenient, and labs are less backed up.
+You're fasting overnight anyway.
+Morning is convenient and labs are less backed up.

 • Compare on MarketCare first.
-Search blood work procedures → before you book anything.
+Search blood work procedures → before booking.

 Bottom Line

-For routine blood work, the cash-pay system in Austin works remarkably well — and the savings are real.
-A full annual panel at LaboratoryAssist costs less than most people's co-pays at a standard clinic visit.
+For routine blood work, the cash-pay system in Austin works remarkably well.
+A full annual panel at LaboratoryAssist costs less than most co-pays at a standard clinic.

 LaboratoryAssist → for the lowest prices.
-Any Lab Test Now → if convenience matters more than squeezing out every dollar.
+Any Lab Test Now → if convenience matters more than price.

 MW